Lazy evaluation of sequence constructors - instructions with side effects evaluated early

 The call to doc() is still being used, so it would seem that the problem is indeed related to known documents in combination with modifications elsewhere on the page.
 Good luck - let me know if I can help.

-#4 Updated by Michael Kay 8 months ago
+#4 Updated by Michael Kay about 3 years ago

 It's not actually a concurrency issue, it's a lazy evaluation issue.
 There are two instructions here that have side effects: xsl:message and ixsl:set-property, and because these have side effects, the order of evaluation becomes visible.